I Almost Spoke Too Soon

-She had been telling me about it, but we had yet to sit down and watch it together.
-But a few nights ago we did.
+I vividly remember her telling me about it before we sat down to watch it together.
+It was a few years ago.
 And I almost blew it within the first few seconds.
 Luckily, my mouth wasn’t working as quickly as my brain.
 And I was able to hold my tongue.

 But back to my near screw up.

 See, we have been watching the Harry Potter movies as a family as my daughter finishes each book.
 She is currently working on the fifth one.
 I have really enjoyed watching the movies and the adventures that the kids get themselves into.
 The operative word being kids.
 And I am very much looking forward to seeing the next movie.

 It’s important to note that I watch very little television and am not always current on what the “stars” are up to.
 My daughter takes joy in reminding me of my ignorance in this subject matter.

 So you can imagine my surprise when I saw 24 year old Emma Watson walk up to the podium.
 I thought to myself, she is absolutely beautiful.
 And those words almost came out of my mouth.
 Thank heavens they didn’t.

 Because what would that lead my daughter to think?

 As I listened to Emma speak I was absolutely mesmerized.